 This pound cake is both dense and moist with a small crumb.
 It’s full of orange flavor with both orange zest and orange juice in the cake.
 Orange Zest Pound Cake is sweet without being overly sweet and the Orange curd adds just the right about of kick.
-Coincidentally, the orange curd and vanilla ice cream makes a delicious and tasty dessert on its own.
+Coincidentally, the orange curd and vanilla ice cream make a delicious and tasty dessert on its own.

 You may also enjoy these pound cake recipes